What is a freedom to operate or patent infringement search?

 Patentability searches typically overlook the claims because the primary issue in a patentability search is figuring out whether the client’s invention is novel.
 This difference in analyses explains the vast difference in costs.

-When does an FTO search make sense?
+When does a patent infringement search make sense?

 Naturally, any business launching a new product with innovative features will want to know if they’re going to be sued for patent infringement.
 Does that mean that every new product should receive IP clearance prior to launch?